illescasDaniel/Recipes/README.md

 # Recipes
-A simple app to retrieve recipes by their title and/or ingredients - Uses RecipePuppy API
+A simple app to retrieve recipes by their title and/or ingredients Uses RecipePuppy official REST API: http://www.recipepuppy.com/about/api/